moliver28/research-handbook/content/handbook/business-technology/it-compliance/_index.md

 ## How we work

 Our [IT Compliance](https://gitlab.com/groups/gitlab-com/-/boards/1802558?label_name[]=IT%20Compliance) board are where some of our work can be tracked.
 If you need help with anything or have any questions, you can add our label `IT Compliance` to the issue.
-If you are unsure of who you need to engage, IT Compliance, please tag `@gitlab-com/business-technology/it-compliance` and someone will assist.
+If you are unsure of who you need to engage, IT Compliance, please tag `@gitlab-com/business-technology/it-compliance` and someone from IT Compliance will assist.

 ## What we do

-## IT Compliance SOX program responcibilties
+### IT Compliance SOX program responsibilties

 - Single point of contact for IT owned applications for ITGCs
 - Participate in walkthroughs